UNDP-Data/Vaccine-Equity-Dashboard-Indicator-Metadata/Hyperlocal Tool Metadata/mali-hyperlocal-methodology-readme.md

-# Ghana Community Vulnerability Score (Methodology)
+# Mali Community Vulnerability Score (Methodology)

 ## Overview
 Average community vulnerability score on a scale of 3 to 15, where higher values represent higher levels of vulnerability, based on communities’ 1) exposure risk, 2) comorbidities risk, and 3) other vulnerabilities.